Preparing For A

 Parent Teacher Conference Preparation

-Teachers prepare best for the parent teacher conference by doing all of the things they would normally to to assess and therefore plan for the child on a daily basis.
+Teachers prepare best for the parent teacher conference by doing all of the things they would normally to assess and plan for the children on a daily basis.
 They do observations of the child throughout the day every day and write anecdotal notes.

 As the teacher reviews her notes and compares the information to her assessment tool continuum she knows what to plan for the child.
 She collects samples of the child's work like writing, drawing, dictated stories etc. She takes photos or videos of things she can't physically collect.